PanIndustrial-Org/icrc7.mo/README.md

 ```

-The above pattern will allow your class to call icrc().XXXXX to easily access the stable state of your class and you will not have to worry about pre or post upgrade methods.
+The above pattern will allow your class to call icrc7().XXXXX to easily access the stable state of your class and you will not have to worry about pre or post upgrade methods.

 ### Environment